 Although O'Grady's life as a political science major at the University of Massachusetts at Amherst is jam-packed with friends, jobs, and school she has to be back on campus on Tuesday for the first day of classes as a junior she fits civic obligations into her schedule.

-"(Young activists) don't have a lot of time to commit to campaigning, but we make the time because this
+"(Young activists) don't have a lot of time to commit to campaigning, but we make the time because this is important," she said.
+"We're not here because it's a celebrity thing."

 'It's an amazing experience'